-In a medium bowl mix the cucumber, tomatoes, herbs, scallions, and couscous.
+- In a medium bowl mix the cucumber, tomatoes, parsley, mint, scallions, and cooked couscous.
 Mix until everything is well combined.

-Prepare the dressing: In a small bowl mix the lemon juice and garlic.
-Gradually add the olive oil.
-Season with salt and pepper to taste.
+- In a small bowl, mix the lemon juice and garlic.
+Gradually add the olive oil.—Add salt and pepper to taste.

 - Add dressing to salad and toss to combine.
 Let the salad stand for 15-30 minutes before serving so all the flavors mix together.